coreos/rpm-ostree/docs/layering.md

 $ podman push localhost/my-custom-fcos quay.io/<YOURUSER>/my-custom-fcos
 ```

+Note that by default, Quay marks the repository as private.
+Please follow the
+[Quay documentation](https://docs.quay.io/guides/repo-view.html) to mark the repository as public.
 ### Rebase the OS to the derived image

 For this step we go back to our Fedora CoreOS VM console.